ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

     };
 ```

-2. Send Payment Escrow - the user will need to send the desired amount of token plus one fee to the indicated address.
-This fee covers the movement from the deposit address to the escrow address.
+2. Send Payment Escrow - the user will need to send the desired amount of token to the indicated address.
 You can use the transfer function of your token ledger to send this fee.
-Once the transaction is confirmed you must claim the escrow.

 ```
 let funding_result = await dfx.icrc1_transfer({
             to =  deposit_info.account_id;